cytoscape/cytoscape.js/documentation/md/getting-started.md

 <script src="cytoscape.min.js"></script>
 ```

-To use Cytoscape.js from a CDN, use [CDNJS](https://cdnjs.com/libraries/cytoscape) or [Unpkg](https://unpkg.com) ([in the dist directory](https://unpkg.com/cytoscape/dist/)).
+To use Cytoscape.js from a CDN, use [PageCDN](https://pagecdn.com/lib/cytoscape), [CDNJS](https://cdnjs.com/libraries/cytoscape) or [Unpkg](https://unpkg.com/cytoscape/dist/).
 Please do not hotlink to copies of Cytoscape.js from the documentation --- they're just for the demos.

 The available files are available under [`cytoscape/dist/`](https://github.com/cytoscape/cytoscape.js/tree/master/dist) in the npm package: